The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

 Around the New Moon...

-From February 11th to February 17th 2024, Laura Oppelt and Marco Grassi (PhotoPills Masters) will be traveling across the Lofoten Islands to photograph the Aurora Borealis, the magical winter’s Golden Light, the Waxing Crescent Moon along with Arctic frozen landscapes, wild beaches, dramatic mountains and picturesque fishing villages...
+From January 13th to January 19th 2024, Albert Dros and Laura Oppelt (PhotoPills Masters) will be traveling across the Lofoten Islands to photograph the Aurora Borealis and January’s endless Golden Light along with Arctic frozen landscapes, wild beaches, dramatic mountains and picturesque fishing villages…

 Right when the Sun is in the period of solar maximum, which means we will be more likely to see and photograph the dancing green lights of the Aurora!

-In February, the total golden hour time exceeds the 5 hours per day in Lofoten!
+In early January the golden hour lasts for more than 5 hours non stop in Lofoten!

 Can you imagine it?

-To photograph the Aurora Borealis, the long lasting winter Golden Light and the thin Moon with massive snow-capped peaks, stunning rock formations, vibrant red cabins (known as rorbu), endless Arctic fjords, brave seascapes, remote beaches, lonely trees and the frozen landscapes…
+To photograph the Aurora Borealis and the magical winter Golden Light with massive snow-capped peaks, stunning rock formations, vibrant red cabins (known as rorbu), endless Arctic fjords, brave seascapes, remote beaches, lonely trees, amazing mirror-like reflections and the frozen landscapes...

 We’re dreaming about it!